 The album opens with angular staccato sax riffs and then slides into a lush melody somewhat reminiscent of PFM ( Premiata Forneria Marconi ) in their early (and best) days.
 There are rich vocal harmonies blended with organ and flute, and once again a Meditteranean sensibility which distinguishes much of the best Italian progressive rock.
 (The opening lines of that opening track, "Capita," are recapitulated in the closing lines of the sixth track, "Ritorno," but the album still has one track to go at that point, oddly enough.)
 Swelling Mellotrons blend into vocal harmonies, and give way to a cascading piano line.
 The music moves around a lot in the course of the album.
 The fourth track, "Io E Me," is an amazing Meditteranean blues, with a wailing harmonica taking the lead.

 Originally released in 1973, this is vinyl reissue, in its gorgeus gimmick gatefold die-cut window cover.
-Limited edition on coloured vinyl. (m-/m-)
+Limited edition on black vinyl. (m-/m-)

 2.Aria e mele